This Mexican Rice recipe rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!

-This Restaurant-Style Mexican Rice is truly the best Mexican rice I’ve ever devoured – restaurant or homemade.
+This Restaurant-Style Mexican Rice recipe is truly the best Mexican rice I’ve ever devoured – restaurant or homemade.
 It’s light, fluffy, infused with flavor and the answer to the dreaded question “What should I make?” when it comes to sides.
-This rice is already easy but I’ve also included alternate “lazy day” instructions with ZERO chopping to make this truly the easiest and tastiest Mexican rice!
+This rice is already easy but I’ve also included alternate “lazy day” instructions with ZERO chopping to make this truly the easiest and tastiest Mexican Rice recipe!

 How to Make Mexican Rice Video

-With Cinco de Mayo around the corner, I thought it was time for the best Restaurant-Style Mexican Rice!
+With Cinco de Mayo around the corner, I thought it was time for the best Mexican Rice recipe!

 WHAT RICE IS BEST FOR MEXICAN RICE?

 I highly recommend basmati rice for this easy Mexican Rice recipe for the same reasons I raved about it in my Greek Lemon Rice.
 Not only does basmati boasts a light nutty flavor but basmati grains are long and slender like other white rices but they cook up lighter and fluffier.
 The individual grains remain distinct when cooked instead of sticking together which means no more clumpy or mushy rice!
 Basmati Rice also reheats beautiful because of the distinctive grains so the rice remains just as fluffy on day 2!